 Council is supportive of public transit operations and will permit transit stops broadly throughout the municipality.
-Council also intends to consider the provision of appropriate transit facilities as part of any development conducted by development agreement, through the policies of this Plan.
+Council also intends to consider the provision of appropriate transit facilities as part of any development conducted by development agreement, through the policies of this plan.

-Policy 4-27: Council shall, through the Land Use By-law, permit transit stops in all land use zones.
+Policy 5-28: Council shall, through the Land Use By-law, permit transit stops in all land use zones.

-4.3 Servicing
+5.3 Servicing

-4.3.1 Central Sewer
+5.3.1 Central Sewer

-Sewage collection and treatment systems are among key services provided by a municipality to its residents.
+Sewage collection and treatment systems are among key services provided by the Municipality to the residents and businesses or Richmond County.
 Based on the Environment Act and its related regulations, small lots for development generally cannot be subdivided unless there is a central sewage system in place.
-Sewage collection systems are essential to public health and safety where development densities exceed a threshold beyond the capacity of the local soils to treat the effluent from septic systems.
+Central sewage collection systems are essential to public health and safety where development densities exceed a threshold beyond the capacity of the local soils to treat the effluent from septic systems.

-Central sewage systems have therefore a twofold role: on one hand they enable urban-style developments and concentrated, walkable land use patterns, while on the other they ensure safe operation and living conditions in areas that already display these types of settlement patterns.
-Consequently, they are a very crucial component of municipal infrastructure and need to be maintained and developed with appropriate care.
+Central sewage systems have therefore a twofold role: on one hand they enable denser developments and concentrated, walkable land use patterns, while on the other they ensure safe operation and living conditions in areas that already display these types of settlement patterns.
+Consequently, they are a crucial component of municipal infrastructure and need to be maintained and developed with appropriate care.